friemen/reactnet/README.md

-Let's define some reactives. *Behaviors* are time-varying values, in other words variables that can be observed.
+Let's define some reactives. *Behaviors* are time-varying values, in other words: variables.
 They always have a value.
 This is the main difference to *Eventstreams* which can be seen as sequences of value/timestamp pairs.
 Once a value is consumed it's gone.

 We stick to Behaviors.
-Here we create four of them, which are - despite their names - until now totally independent of each other:
+Here we create four of them, which are not connected to any network and independent of each other:

 ```clojure
 (def x   (rs/behavior "x" 1))